Chema22R/3d-previewer/README.md

 ## Setup and Run
 1. Download the source code
-2. Do the following from inside the *server* folder:
-    - Install the node modules executing `npm i`
+2. Install the node modules executing `npm run i`
-    - Execute one of the following commands:
+3. Execute one of the following commands
     - `npm start` to run the application in live-reload mode (development)
-        - `npm run build` to build the application (production)
-3. Do the following from inside the *client* folder:
-    - Install the node modules executing `npm i`
-    - Execute one of the following commands:
-        - `npm start` to build the application (development)
     - `npm run build` to build the application (production)

 ## Directories Structure
 ```